 And it’s not that I’m perfect … trust me when I say I’m far from that and always will be.

 It’s that, all along, my weakness was made to fit His strength.

 “Here’s the one thing I crave from God, the one thing I seek above all else: I want the privilege of living with Him every moment in His house, finding the sweet loveliness of His face, filled with awe, delighting in His glory and grace.
 I want to live my life so close to Him that He takes pleasure in my every prayer.
 In His shelter in the day of trouble, that’s where you’ll find me, for He hides me there in His holiness.
 He has smuggled me into His secret place where I’m kept safe and secure – out of reach from all my enemies.
 Triumphant now, I’ll bring Him my offerings of praise, singing and shouting with ecstatic joy!”
 (Psalm 27)

 And I want you to know – this is what God is to me:

 A faithful response on lonely, scary nights.
 A circle-table of close communion.
 Family.
 The pound of breakers sweeping me off my feet.
-A voice for the chained.
 A shield from harm.
 Time-worn wooden shelves filled with truth.
 Honor guard trees for losses.
 Sun shafts as I walk through a dark place.
 A rocking chair haven.
 Courage given just in the hour I need it.
 A land of plenty.
 Beauty.
 The One I love.